Terri Runnels: Marlena gimmick and managing Goldust (1996–1998)

-Runnels debuted in the World Wrestling Federation at the Royal Rumble in 1996 as Marlena, a wrestler modeled after Marlene Dietrich.
+Runnels debuted in the World Wrestling Federation at the Royal Rumble in 1996 as Marlena, a character modeled after Marlene Dietrich.
 She debuted as a coolly unconcerned and indifferent television director-like manager, often sitting at ringside in her director's chair.
 With her cigar-smoking, seductive, nonchalant and mysterious gimmick, she acted as the manager of her (then) real-life husband Dustin, who was wrestling under the gimmick of Goldust.
 Complementing Goldust, the Marlena character too was representative of all things gold (sporting gold dresses, seated in a gold director's chair, carrying a gold purse sometimes consisting of actual gold dust used to throw in the eyes of Goldust's opponents).
 Often, Marlena took to lasciviously making out with Goldust when she wasn't coaching and encouraging him to do the same with his fellow opponents.
 The cigar-smoking aspect of the character came about because Runnels enjoyed smoking them in real life.
 The risque characters helped bring about The Attitude Era of the late-1990s and the Diva division.
 During a feud between Goldust and Triple H over the Intercontinental Championship, on February 16, 1997, at In Your House 13: Final Four, Marlena was choked by Chyna, who debuted as a plant from a ringside seat and later became the bodyguard for Triple H. Later, Brian Pillman feuded with Goldust over Marlena.
 As part of the angle, Pillman won Marlena in a match and sent Goldust a picture of her handcuffed in a bed.
 Pillman, however, died in the middle of the storyline.
 Originally, the plan was to have the rivalry culminate in an on-air wedding where Marlena would leave Goldust for Pillman.
 After the Marlena-Goldust alliance dissolved, Goldust revealed Luna Vachon as his new manager.